-3.Your lyrics cover Mapuche Culture, War and Paganism, can you tell us a little bit more about your interest in the pagan culture of your homeland?
+3.Your lyrics cover misanthropy, introspection and the darkness of the human condition, can you tell us a little bit about your interest in these topics?

 5.Can you tell us a little bit more about the artwork that is presented on the ep cover?

-8.On a worldwide level how has the reaction been to your music by fans of black metal?
+9.On a worldwide level how has the reaction been to your music by fans of progressive black metal?

 11.What are some of the bands or musical styles that have had an influence on your music and also what are you listening to nowadays?

 The answer can become so broad because we have different tastes overall.
 Influences range from Opeth, Immortal, Dissection, Black Sabbath, Bathory, Darkthrone, King Diamond, Katatonia, A Perfect Circle, Kent, Death, King Crimson, Camel, The Melvins to classical music such as Vivaldi, Rajmáninov, Schubert, Holst, Tárrega, Taméz…even jazz like Chet Baker, Miles Davis, Coltrane, etc. There are many other musical styles that we as band and as individuals listen to and are influenced by.

 Many things that go from programming, art in many of its manifestations, many forms of comedy, audio engineering, psychoanalysis, philosophy, nihilism, anarchy, coffee, beer, many kinds of food, cigarettes, etc.